Get 50% Discount Offer 26 Days

 9. Add a File to an Existing Archive

-To append a file to an existing tar archive, use the -rvf option.
-This command allows you to include additional files in an existing archive without having to recreate it, making updates convenient and efficient.
+Use the—rvf option to append a file to an existing tar archive.
+This command allows you to include additional files in an existing archive without recreating it, making updates convenient and efficient.

 tar -rvf archive_name.tar newfile.txt